urbantumbleweed/ATT-Drive-UI-Framework/Connected-Car-SDK/Setup.md

 # Head Unit development environment setup
 AT&T Head Unit apps are built with HTML5 for AngularJS framework.
-Sample apps contain directives for UI and essential functionality like app menu, app routes, init and hooks into the middle-ware data and event controller, for which the API is documented [here](link).
+Sample apps contain directives for UI and essential functionality like app menu, app routes, init and hooks into the middle-ware data and event controller.

 App framework contains automation and helper tools for which we need to install NodeJS, and some of its libraries.
+You can get started in two ways; Using Virtual Machine or by installing developer environment manually into your local environment.

 ## Installing developer environment using virtual machine
 This is the fastes way to get coding as application framework and its dependencies are preconfigured.
 Using Vagrant is simple and upon installation all you need to do is SSH into the VM and start coding.